cardillan/mindcode/ROADMAP.markdown

 # Small or internal improvements

+* Create a documentation about diagnosing and resolving syntax errors, duplicate it into a discussion
+* Handling syntax errors - web & command line apps:
+  * Display message and link to the discussion, prompt users to ask for help if stuck
+* Handling internal errors:
+  * Web app:
+    * Store the source file in a separate table for errors
+    * Display message "The error has been logged and will be investigated."
+  * Command line app: display message "An internal error occurred.
+Please report the error at ..."
 * Fix incorrect headings of Data Flow Optimization passes executed after applying selected speed optimization.
 * Refactor stackless function calls
   * UnreachableCodeEliminator now tracks code paths and recognizes CALL instruction; it is no longer necessary to